-God's power displayed in Ephesus DIG: Since Paul had to teach these people about Yeshua, they apparently had not heard about him or the Ruach Ha'Kodesh.
-From Acts 2:38 and 10:43-44, as well as this section, what do you learn about the relationship between faith in Yeshua and receiving the Ruach?
+God's power displayed in Ephesus DIG: From 18:19-21, why do you think Paul headed right to Ephesus on his next trip?
+Apollos was from Egypt (18:24), and these disciples were about 800 miles from Jerusalem.
+What does the fact that they were both followers of John the Immerser tell you about the extent of his influence?
+How would their awareness of John be good preparation for them to hear the gospel (John 1:19-34)?
+Since Paul had to teach these people about Jesus, they apparently had not heard about him or the Ruach ha-Kodesh.
+From 2:38 and 10:43-44, as well as this section, what do you learn about the relationship between faith in Yeshua and receiving the Ruach?
 What seems to be the signal throughout Acts for Paul to stop teaching in the synagogue?
 Why?
 What do these "stop and go" signals teach you about ministry in general?
-From the reaction of the crowd, how would you describe the general response to Yeshua prior to verses 13-16?
-Why would those events change people's ideas?
+Compare verses 8-9 with 13-15.
+How do these two groups of Jews view Messiah differently?
+From the reaction of the crowd in verses 17-19, how would you describe the general response to Jesus prior to verses 13-16?
+Why would those events change people's ideas so much?

-REFLECT: How do people today try to use Yeshua for their own purposes?
-What is the difference between that and real faith in Messiah?
-What did you have to change in your lifestyle when you first began to follow Yeshua?
+REFLECT: How do people today try to use Jesus for their own purposes?
+What is the difference between that and real faith in Christ?
+What did you have to change in your lifestyle when you first begin to follow Yeshua?
 Are there still some things you're reluctant to do away with in order to be really honest with God?
 What would it cost you to do away with them?
 How has God personalized His revelation of Himself to you?
-Think of an example when He met you at a particular point of need, showing His complete knowledge of both you and your situation.
+Think of an example when He met you at a particular point of need, showing His complete knowledge both of you and your situation.
 What are some things this tells you about Him?